Insider threat: Research

 Insider threat is an active area of research in academia and government.

 The CERT Coordination Center at Carnegie-Mellon University maintains the CERT Insider Threat Center, which includes a database of more than 850 cases of insider threats, including instances of fraud, theft and sabotage; the database is used for research and analysis.
 CERT's Insider Threat Team also maintains an informational blog to help organizations and businesses defend themselves against insider crime.

-The Threat Lab and Defense Personnel and Security Research Center (DOD PERSEREC) has also recently emerged as a national resources within the United States of America.
+The Threat Lab and Defense Personnel and Security Research Center (DOD PERSEREC) has also recently emerged as a national resource within the United States of America.
 The Threat Lab hosts an annual conference, the SBS Summit.
 They also maintain a website that contains resources from this conference.
 Complimenting these efforts, a companion podcast was created, Voices from the SBS Summit.
 In 2022, the Threat Lab created an interdisciplinary journal, Counter Insider Threat Research and Practice (CITRAP) which publishes research on insider threat detection.

 Findings

+In the 2022 Data Breach Investigations Report (DBIR), Verizon found that 82% of breaches involved the human element, noting that employees continue to play a leading role in cybersecurity incidents and breaches.

 According to the UK Information Commissioners Office, 90% of all breaches reported to them in 2019 were the result of mistakes made by end users.
 This was up from 61% and 87% over the previous two years.

 A 2018 whitepaper reported that 53% of companies surveyed had confirmed insider attacks against their organization in the previous 12 months, with 27% saying insider attacks have become more frequent.

 A report published in July 2012 on the insider threat in the U.S. financial sector gives some statistics on insider threat incidents: 80% of the malicious acts were committed at work during working hours; 81% of the perpetrators planned their actions beforehand; 33% of the perpetrators were described as "difficult" and 17% as being "disgruntled".
 The insider was identified in 74% of cases.
 Financial gain was a motive in 81% of cases, revenge in 23% of cases, and 27% of the people carrying out malicious acts were in financial difficulties at the time.

 The US Department of Defense Personnel Security Research Center published a report that describes approaches for detecting insider threats.
 Earlier it published ten case studies of insider attacks by information technology professionals.